Methodology: The making of our lists

 Livability again partnered with Ipsos, a leading global market research firm to survey more than 2,000 American adults about what factors are most important in creating a best place.
 We use this survey to determine how much weight to give to each data point.
 If the survey shows that health care and affordable housing are more important than transportation and amenities, we weight each section accordingly.

 As we’re fielding the survey, we are also working with our data partners to update and augment our data.
 Each year the methodology shifts slightly as new data sources become available or research shows that we should emphasize or balance out one of our eight categories.

-Then comes some art, but even the art is science.
+Once we had our theoretical framework in place, we layered in hundreds of thousands of data points.
 We run a number of simulations and tests to make sure that no one variable or combination of variables created undue influence on the final results.
 We use a series of statistical measures, checks and benchmarks to make sure the list stays fair and balanced.